Autism Seminars for Families

 They are delivered by Autism Berkshire staff members who have substantial experience in the world of autism, either as parents and carers themselves, or from working in the field for many years.

 For more information, or if you have difficulty booking online, call 01189 594 594 or email firstname.lastname@example.org

 These tailored sessions focus on communication, social skills and mental health to support parents and carers of teenage children with autism spectrum conditions who were diagnosed while attending nursery or primary school.

-The workshops are led by specialist psychologists and speech therapists from the NHS and the University of Reading who work with children and young people with autism spectrum conditions in Berkshire.
+These free workshops are led by specialist psychologists and speech therapists from the NHS and the Centre for Autism at the University of Reading who work with children and young people with autism spectrum conditions in Berkshire.